Wild dog control and the law

-- Under the Nature Conservation Act 1992), the dingo is a natural resource within certain protected areas (e.g. national parks).
-Protected areas have their own management principles, which help to conserve their natural resources and natural condition; however, the Department of Environment and Science's good neighbour policy allows for the management of wild dogs in protected areas.
+- Under the Nature Conservation Act 1992, the dingo is protected within protected areas (e.g. national parks).
+Protected areas have their own management principles, which help to conserve their natural resources and natural condition; however, the Department of Environment and Science's good neighbour policy allows for the management of wild dogs in protected areas in certain circumstances.

 Local government area biosecurity plans

 Every local government in Queensland is required to develop a community biosecurity management plan for their area.
 This plan specifies the priority and actions for each stakeholder in the local area with regard to invasive plants and animals.

 Many plans have wild dogs as a high priority and require landholders to take reasonable steps to minimise the impacts of wild dogs.
 Landholders are encouraged to work with their neighbours in coordinated control programs.

 Read more about local government area biosecurity plans.

 The following laws also relate to the control of pest animals in Queensland:

 You will need to see how each applies to your individual situation.
 Your local council can give you advice on the control methods most suitable for your area, the conditions you may need to comply with, and what permissions you may require.